 The Bottom Line

-The intent of this article is to help expand your financial education.
+This article is intended to enhance your financial knowledge, but it should not replace personalized guidance.
 Please seek the guidance of an investment professional before using stock options.